pinetree408/p-emotiondiary/README.md

 For now the code is simply hosted here and run on Heroku.

+## Testing, Games & Tips
+The application provides various means of engagement.

 ## Points
 Points are awarded for many tasks in the application.